Winter is coming, but the winter months don’t have to mean your home has to be dreary and void of life.

 They do not require a lot of water and can grow in both full and partial shade.

 Wintergreen is one of the best picks when it comes to hardy winter plants for pots.

 Clivia has thick, dark-green long leaves and in the winter temperatures, a cluster of 15-20 flowers.

-n the winter months, Clivia needs minimal water and it loves the shade.
+In the winter months, Clivia needs minimal water and it loves the shade.

 9. Japanese Yew

-This plant is great for a front porch year-round due to it’s tolerance to drought.
+A Japanese yew is great for a front porch year-round due to it’s tolerance to drought.
 It can also thrive in both full and partial sun.